 To access this service, you will need to undergo a brief assessment in person or over the phone.

-The highly successful S-Check service for people who use stimulants, run by St Vincent’s Hospital in Sydney, is partnering with ACON to provide the service from our Surry Hills premises (414 Elizabeth St) every Thursday from 3pm-6pm.
+The highly successful S-Check service for people who use stimulants, run by St Vincent’s Hospital in Sydney, has partnered with us to deliver inclusive services to LGBTI people.